 con.Close

-Note When you close a connection in ADO, the connection will only close in your program.
-ADO will keep the connection alive in case you choose to connect again.
+Note When you close a connection in ADO, the connection only closes in your program.
+ADO keeps the connection alive in case you connect again.